Lay Participation in Worship

 This youth ministry serves to assist the clergy in the orderly conduct of worship.
 Acolytes lead processions and assist at the Altar with preparation for the Holy Eucharist.
 They also assist with other worship activities as needed.
 The program is open to youth in grades 6th grade and older and has been guided for several years by a dedicated lay leader.
 We have offered an annual six week training class which covers church history, Episcopal Liturgy, as well as the mechanics of serving as we practice it at Christ Church.
 Due to the COVID shutdown, we suspended training classes, a large number of seniors graduated, and others no longer attend church.
 This leaves our numbers significantly depleted.
 The near future will focus on more recruitment to rebuild the program.
 Several adults have been enlisted to help fill the gaps.

-Ushers greet people upon their arrival and distribute the Sunday Bulletin.
-During the service, they take the collection, count attendance, deliver the collection and elements to the altar, and direct worshipers to the communion rail, providing assistance as needed.
+Welcomers, both greeters and ushers, greet people upon their arrival and distribute the Sunday Bulletin.
+During the service, the ushers take the collection, count attendance, deliver the collection and elements to the altar, and direct worshipers to the communion rail, providing assistance as needed.
 Following the service, they clean up used bulletins from the pews and deposit the collection in the sacristy.
-Ushers may also answer questions from attendees and handle any issues or emergencies that arise during the service.
+Welcomers may also answer questions from attendees and handle any issues or emergencies that arise during the service.
 New ushers receive a handbook and usually work for a couple of services with a more experienced usher.

-The ushering ministry is perfect for couples or families who wish to participate in a useful and meaningful way in the worship service and meet other members of the congregation.
-Many of our young parishioners started experiencing parish life by ushering with their parents.
+The welcoming ministry is perfect for couples or families who wish to participate in a useful and meaningful way in the worship service and meet other members of the congregation.
+Many of our young parishioners started experiencing parish life byushering with their parents.
 This is an excellent ministry for singles as well.

 Counters